JacobSPalmer/repo_issues_dc/README.md

 `-min_comments 3`: an optional parameter that allows for the issues returned to be filterted by their amount of comments inclusively (issues returned have comments >= specified int)

 `-sample_amount 300`: an optional parameter that specifies the number of issues to randomly sampled.
 If used in unison with min_comments, it will sample from the issues that meet the minimum comment requirement.

+## Compatability:

+This program has been tested successfully on Windows and Linux systems.